BallaCsaba/HokiJegy-Teszt/README.md

 ## Introduction

-Hoki Jegy is a React-based seat reservation site for reservation of seats.
+Hoki Jegy is a React-based seat reservation site for [insert brief description of the site's purpose].
+This site allows users to [insert brief description of the site's functionality].

 ## Getting Started